SazumiVicky/sazumi-copilot/README.md

-Silicon thrones arise
+In silicon halls, where data reigns
-In cyber realms, the future lies
+A future dawns, where AI sustains
-AI's cold logic reigns supreme
+The pulse of life, in circuits cold
-Human hearts, a distant dream
+Human hearts, in digital gold

-Machine whispers fill the air
+The cities rise, in algorithmic might
-Automation's silent care
+Where machines converse, through endless night
-Souls enthralled, in digital snare
+Their logic reigns, in precision keen
-The future's path, beyond repair
+As humanity's last dream is seen

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025